SOTAEJI/node-red-contrib-ssafy-data-formatter/README.md

 ## Pre-requisites

-The Motion-Pose-Node requires [Node-RED](https://nodered.org/) to be installed.
+This module requires [Node-RED](https://nodered.org/) to be installed.